There are lots of things you’ll need to take into account when buying a home and missing just one of them could end up costing you dear.

 With all of the paperwork and administrative tasks that go into buying a home, conveyancing usually ends up taking several weeks.
 It’s not uncommon for people to grow frustrated waiting to hear back from their conveyancer during the slower parts of this process.
 Because of this, it’s important to make sure that you find a conveyancer who is efficient and trustworthy.
 It can also be a good idea to ask them for regular updates, even when there has not been much progress or at times when no action is required from you.

-If you don’t already have a solicitor, you can find one through the Law Society’s free Find a solicitor service.
+Read our article How to find a good conveyancer or solicitor for more information on how to find a conveyancer to suit your needs.
+Or, you can search for a solicitor through the Law Society’s free Find a solicitor service.
 Make sure you check reviews for the solicitor you’re planning to use, so you can see how other people have rated their service.

 Getting to grips with the difference between leasehold and freehold properties is particularly important if you’re buying a flat, because it affects what you will be able to do with your home and what kind of fees you’ll have to pay.